He waka eke noa – we all belong in this waka together. This whakatauki is about equality – about not leaving anyone behind.

 In the following months, they printed stickers and posters which again posed as affirmative statements for lesbians, while attacking trans women – including trans women who are lesbians and their partners.

-September 6th they held a public talk, entitled ”Speak up for women”.
+September 6th 2019 the anti-trans campaign group held a public talk, entitled ”Speak up for women”.
 Their chosen venue, Thistle Inn, turned out to be a fabulous ally to the trans community, and canceled their booking once they knew what the event was really about.
 The print shop they used also refused to print for them again, after realising the anti-trans agenda.
 However the meeting went ahead, with 25 attendees which included 7 in opposition to the hate group, along with 8 men and 10 women who appeared to be in support of it (including speakers Georgina Blackmore and Charlie Montague).

 The meeting began with a personal statement from an anti-trans group in the UK being read aloud, thanking and encouraging the NZ based anti-trans group.
 Much of the support for the anti-trans group appears to be UK based, and Renee’s Twitter following is largely UK based.